-In our language Winnemem Wintu translates to Middle Water People as the McCloud River is bounded by the Upper Sacramento to the West and the Pit River to the East.
+In our language, Winnemem Wintu translates to Middle Water People, as the Winnemem Waywaket (McCloud River) is bounded by the Nomtipom Waywaket (Upper Sacramento River) to the west and the Pit River to the east.
 We were born from water, we are of the water, and we fight to protect it.

-The Winnemem Wintu tribe is indigenous to northern California and has been formally recognized by the California Native American Heritage Commission, an agency of the State of California with responsibility for preserving and protecting Native American sites and cultural resources in California.
+We are indigenous to northern California and have been formally recognized by the California Native American Heritage Commission, an agency of the State of California, with responsibility for preserving and protecting Native American sites and cultural resources in California.
 We once numbered approximately 14,000; by 1910, after several decades of conflict with white settlers, that number had plummeted to 400.
 Today the tribe’s population is approximately 150.

-Archeological and ethnographic studies indicate that we have lived in the McCloud River area of northern California for at least 6,000 years, but our traditional knowledge and stories provide evidence we have been here for far longer.
-Our name means “Middle Water People,” and we are intimately connected to the McCloud River, Mount Shasta, and the surrounding meadows.
+Archeological and ethnographic studies indicate that we have lived in our ancestral homelands for at least 6,000 years, but our traditional knowledge and stories provide evidence we have been here for far longer.
+We are intimately connected to the Winnemem Waywaket (McCloud River), Buliyum Puyuuk (Mount Shasta), and the surrounding meadows.
 As Chief Caleen Sisk explains, “[O]ur beginning of life comes from Mt.
 Shasta, so all those stories up and down the river have meaning – from Yellow Jacket Mountain, to Fox Mountain, to the Sucker Pools, all these have stories that belong to the Winnemem people and songs that go with them.”

 Recognized by the Federal Government